Ulster University: Academic profile

 The university's course provision is the largest in Northern Ireland, covering arts, business, engineering, information technology, life and health sciences, management, and social sciences.
 Courses have a strong vocational element and the majority include a period of industrial or professional placement.

+The university has expanded its offerings in media, film, and emerging technologies, aligning with Northern Ireland's growing creative sector.

 Rankings

 The university is ranked annually by the Complete University Guide, The Guardian, and jointly by The Times and The Sunday Times; this makes up the UK University League Table rankings.
-It was shortlisted for Sunday Times University of the Year in 2001.
+It was shortlisted for Sunday Times University of the Year in 2001 and was awarded UK and Ireland University of the Year at the Times Higher Education Awards in 2024.

 The institution is a leading modern university ranked in the top 150 global institutions under 50 years of age in The Times Higher Education 150 Under 50 World University rankings.

-Ulster is in the top 20% in international outlook in 2016, registering as 401 - 500 in the THE World University Rankings.
+Ulster is in the top 20% in international outlook in 2016, registering as 401–500 in the THE World University Rankings.

 Ulster scores highly for student satisfaction with the 2018 National Student Survey unveiling 87% satisfaction rates—ranking 23rd out of 154 UK universities.

 In 2019 Ulster ranked 2nd in the UK for the UK University Acceptance rates on a university review platform StudentCrowd.